Waaguy69/FNF-Android-Porting/README.md

 5. Setup MusicBeatState.hx

-in the lines you import things add
+In the lines you import things add
 ```haxe
 #if mobile
 import mobile.MobileControls;